Use these tips from Marie Kondo’s book, The

 Finally, I took the door space and turned it into a paper towel/grocery bag/pen & paper holder through a lovely all-purpose kit from Ikea.
 It’s been possibly the most useful change of all, I never realized how often I asked myself, “Where is a pen and piece of paper?”

 Here’s the final result.
 It sparks joy in me every time I open the door.
-And I’ve been cooking more since I’ve finished.
+And I’ve been cooking more since I’ve finished because I know what I have on hand.
 I’m going to throw out all that candy though.